evdcush/mmengine/docs/en/tutorials/model.md

 ## Interface introduction

 Usually, we should define a model to implement the body of the algorithm.
 In MMEngine, model will be managed by Runner, and need to implement some interfaces, such as `train_step`, `val_step`, and `test_step`.
 For high-level tasks like detection, classification, and segmentation, the interfaces mentioned above commonly implement a standard workflow.
 For example, `train_step` will calculate the loss and update the parameters of the model, and `val_step`/`test_step` will calculate the metrics and return the predictions.
-Therefore, MMEnine abstracts the [BaseModel](mmengine.model.BaseModel) to implement the common workflow.
+Therefore, MMEngine abstracts the [BaseModel](mmengine.model.BaseModel) to implement the common workflow.

 Benefits from the `BaseModel`, we only need to make the model inherit from `BaseModel`, and implement the `forward` function to perform the training, testing, and validation process.